Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Main results

 Thanks to the maximum principle, we then deduce the following corollary about the nonlinear equation.

-\begin{cor} Let $J$ be a kernel that satisfies the hypotheses \eqref{eq:cj} and \eqref{eq:cjthin}.
-Let $f$ be a reaction term that satisfies the monostability conditions \eqref{eq:monostable} and the KPP condition \eqref{eq:kpp}.
-Let $v$ be a solution of the nonlinear Cauchy problem \eqref{eq:nlin}.
+\begin{cor} Let $J$ be a kernel which satisfies the hypotheses~\eqref{eq:cj} and~\eqref{eq:cjthin}.
+Let $f$ be a reaction term which satisfies the monostability conditions~\eqref{eq:monostable} and the KPP condition~\eqref{eq:kpp}.
+Let $v$ be a solution of the nonlinear Cauchy problem~\eqref{eq:nlin}.
 Take $\rho\in\ioo{0,1}$ and denote by the position of the level $\rho$ of $v$ at time $t$.
 We have

-where $\lambda_r$ is defined by \eqref{eq:def_lamc}. \end{cor}
+where $\lambda_r$ is defined by~\eqref{eq:def_lamc}. \end{cor}

-\begin{req} This corollary is consistent with the main result of Graham \cite{Gra22} which deals with the situation when $J$ has compact support (see above). \end{req}
+\begin{req} This corollary is consistent with the main results of Graham and Roquejoffre~\cite{Gra22,Roq22}, which include the situation when $J$ has compact support (see above). \end{req}

-Section \ref{s:large_deviations} gives preliminary results about the theory of large deviations; we shall use these results in Subsection \ref{ss:proof_main} to prove Theorem \ref{thm:main}.
-Subsection \ref{ss:proof_prop} is devoted to the proof of Proposition \ref{ppn:rep}.
-Finally, Subsection \ref{ss:proof_cor} is devoted to the proof of Corollary \ref{cor:main}.
+Section~\ref{s:large_deviations} gives preliminary results about the theory of large deviations; we shall use these results in Subsection~\ref{ss:proof_main} to prove Theorem~\ref{thm:main}.
+Subsection~\ref{ss:proof_prop} is devoted to the proof of Proposition~\ref{ppn:rep}.
+Finally, Subsection~\ref{ss:proof_cor} is devoted to the proof of Corollary~\ref{cor:main}.